fioriathos/gaussian_smoothing/README.txt

 go into gaussian_smooting/execute.sh and change source /scicore/../activatepython.sh with YOUR virtualenv e.g. source ~/gaussian_smoothing/virtualenvironment/bin/activate
+# open checkjobfinish.py and change "YOURUSERNAME" with your scicore username
 - DEPENDING IF YOU WORK LOCALLY OR USING THE CLUSTER YOU HAVE TO CHANGE THE execute.sh FILE